What you are, you are by accident of birth; what I am, I am by myself. There are and will be a thousand princes; there

 And that legacy wielded more influence upon Beethoven’s successors, the so-called Romantics, than did any other contributing factor.
 This means Beethoven had more influence on music than did literature, poetry, or the visual arts, which are the three factors usually considered the prime movers of the Romantic period.

-Imagine that you’re Franz Schubert or Robert Schumann or Hector Berlioz, and you’re composing in the aftermath of Beethoven’s death, and it’s very clear to you that Beethoven will be lionized by posterity, how would you operate musically?
+Imagine you’re Franz Schubert or Robert Schumann or Hector Berlioz, and you’re composing in the aftermath of Beethoven’s death, and it’s clear to you that Beethoven will be lionized by posterity, how would you operate musically?
 Would you spend a lot of time writing symphonies, concertos, and string quartets in a strict classical style just like Beethoven?

 Probably not, unless you wanted to hear endless comparisons—likely not good ones—between you and the old master.

 Looking for other avenues of expression would seem the only sane option.
 The rest of this lecture explores how Schubert, Schumann, and Berlioz each kept their musical sanity beneath the looming shadow Beethoven.

 Schumann Quotes Beethoven’s Music to tell His Girlfriend—Virtuoso Pianist Clara Wieck—that He Loves Her

-In addition to being an adept musician, pianist, and composer, Robert Schumann was also an adept writer, editor, and publisher.
+In addition to being an adept musician, pianist, and composer, Robert Schumann was an adept writer, editor, and publisher.
 He wrote many articles for a music magazine that he co-founded called, Die Neue Zeitschrift fur Musik, “The New Journal for Music” (Robert Schumann para.
 15).